 The risks involved in data migration are usually proportional to the amount of time that’s gone by since the code was last regularly maintained and amount of staff turnover that’s happened since it was first written.
 It’s also unfortunately a big risk to ignore—nobody wants to discover that the employee payroll process silently depended on that neon-colored popup window announcing company holidays, which users said was too annoying and the migration team decided to remove.

-Mitigating this risk is easy, but time-consuming: Someone needs to carefully read the source code for all the screens you’re replacing and notate their behavior.
-This isn’t going to be a fun activity and experience with the old system’s technology won’t look exciting on anybody’s resume, so you’ll definitely have to choose the team members wisely.
-It should be someone with patience, because finding resources on the old technology may be difficult.
-It should also be someone with fortitude, because spending days going through and documenting old screens will be enervating.
+Mitigating this risk is easy but time-consuming: Someone needs to carefully read the source code for all the screens you’re replacing and notate their behavior.
+This isn’t going to be a fun activity, and experience with the old system’s technology won’t look exciting on anybody’s resume, so you’ll definitely have to choose the team members wisely.
+It should be someone with patience because finding resources on the old technology may be difficult.
+It should also be someone with fortitude because spending days going through and documenting old screens will be enervating.
 Try hard to find a way to compensate the team members involved with this long assessment by considering whatever motivates them personally (bonuses, time off, an exciting or coveted project afterwards).
 Other tactics include “sharing the pain” by delegating the responsibility to multiple people on a rotating basis, or contracting the effort.

 It’s possible you may not have the source code available to read anymore.
-When you’re in this situation you might be able to use a decompiler to reconstruct it.
+When you’re in this situation, you might be able to use a decompiler to reconstruct it.
 The output from most decompilers, however, is usually not very readable for humans.
 The original names of the concepts being manipulated are usually lost, and instead of reading “call GetFinancialInstitution function with AccountNumber variable,” you’re reading “call f1 function with a1 variable.”
 In many cases where the source code has been lost, the best option is to profile the old system while running it to determine what interactions it’s triggering.
 Database profilers can capture queries and updates, and network proxies can be used to detect what other systems are being interacted with.
 Looking through the information captured by profilers is usually time intensive, so you may have to rate the risk of screens in the old system and only profile the most important ones.

-Own your modernization journey
+Own your legacy system modernization journey